WHAT IS LASIK?

 If you’re tired of wearing eyeglasses or contact lenses, you may wonder whether laser-assisted in-situ keratomileusis (LASIK) surgery is right for you.
 After all, LASIK surgery has a good track record and most people are satisfied with the results.

 However, LASIK surgery isn’t the most appropriate vision-correction option for everyone, and it’s not without risks.
-If you are interested in refractive surgery, please let us know.
+If you are interested in refractive surgery, contact our eye clinic and schedule an appointment with our optometrist.
 Refractive surgery is not to be taken lightly.

 Detailed testing is necessary to determine whether or not you are a good candidate for the surgery.
 If testing shows you to be a good candidate, we can help you choose the refractive surgeon who is most appropriate for your case.

-In addition, we provide post-operative care for refractive surgery.
+In addition, we provide post-operative care for laser eye surgery.
+Book a visit with our eye clinic to learn more.